Skip to content

 Dive FAQ

-Dive is for developers, DevOps engineers, and anyone who builds and manages Docker or OCI images.
-It's particularly useful for those looking to optimize image size, improve build performance, and ensure efficient containerization.
+Dive is most beneficial for developers, DevOps engineers, and anyone working with Docker or OCI images.
+These teams can leverage Dive to reduce image size, improve build times, and enhance the overall efficiency of their containerized applications.

 Source: github.com